 Methodology

-DataStreak analyzes five independent data signals for every player prop across NBA, NHL, NFL, MLB, WNBA, NCAAB, and NCAAF.
-Each pillar measures a different dimension: streak momentum, opponent weakness, injury-driven usage shifts, physical fatigue, and live line mispricing.
+DataStreak analyzes six independent data signals for every player prop across NBA, NHL, NFL, MLB, WNBA, NCAAB, and NCAAF.
+Each pillar measures a different dimension: streak momentum, home/road context, opponent weakness, head-to-head history, injury-driven usage shifts, and physical fatigue.
 The highest-confidence edges are where three or more pillars align.

 Pillar 1